tinalexander/tinalexander.github.io/pages/2023/11-november.md

 # November 7, 2023

+## Novo Nordisk statement on counterfeit Ozempic reports

+- **Source:** email from Novo Nordisk spokesperson
+- **Date:** received November 7, 2023

+> In close collaboration with FDA, we have taken measures to create awareness of the potential for counterfeit products.
+We have developed a company press statement that is posted on our U.S. corporate website and includes a guide for identifying counterfeits.
+We have provided communications to a number of stakeholders, including wholesalers and pharmacists to ensure they are aware of the situation and also able to identify a potential counterfeit semaglutide injectable product.
+We are also making semaglutide.com available as a resource hub for US consumers, healthcare providers and retailers to provide information about responsible use of semaglutide, including how to recognize a counterfeit product.

 ## FDA spokesperson on counterfeit Ozempic reports

 - **Source:** email from Jeremy Kahn of the Food and Drug Administration